web-platform-tests/interop/2025/selection-process.md

 There is no assigned limit to the number of proposals one participant may champion.

-_Alternative_: Each participant is expected to champion a minimum of three proposals.

 In case different focus areas are put forward with overlapping sets of proposals, the participants are encouraged to work out a way to divide the proposals into focus areas in a way that satisfies everyone.
 If